 You are about to leave jnjmedicaldevices.com.
 By clicking to continue, you will be taken to a web site governed by their own Legal and Privacy Policies.

-ANTERIOR ADVANTAGE™ by DePuy Synthes is a leading solution to Anterior Approach to hip replacement.
+ANTERIOR ADVANTAGE™ Hip Replacement by DePuy Synthes is a leading solution in the Anterior Approach to hip replacement.

 Find a Doctor

-ANTERIOR ADVANTAGE by DePuy Synthes, is a leading solution in the Anterior Approach to hip replacement.
+ANTERIOR ADVANTAGE™ Hip Replacement by DePuy Synthes, is a leading solution in the Anterior Approach to hip replacement.

 The surgical approach (sometimes called the surgical technique) is the way the surgeon makes their incision so that they can operate on the bones that make up the hip joint.
 Many surgeons use what is called a traditional or posterior approach (incision through the back of the hip), while an increasing number of surgeons are using an Anterior Approach2,5,11,16 (incision through the front of the hip).
 The popularity of the Anterior Approach is rapidly growing because of its measured advantages and improved outcomes.1,2,5,11,12,16